This post may contain affiliate links.

 I’ve had some reader requests for Valentine’s Day decor ideas.
 I love Valentine’s Day!
 Not for the romance and roses, but because it feels like a fun interlude for the mid-winter blahs.
 I like to fill it with candy, fluff, and fun.

-That said, I don’t get super specific about my V-Day decor.
-I like to do a little something-something, but I want to use it before, during, and after the holiday (way after if possible).
+That said, I don’t get overly specific about my Valentine’s Day decor.
+I’d like to do a little something, but I’d like to use it before, during, and after the holiday (and even after if possible).
 So I keep the decor touches subtle.

 I came up with a really sweet, easy, modern, and on-trend decor idea for you!

 In this post, I’m going to show you how to make wood block wall art for only a couple of dollars.
-This tutorial will demonstrate an abstract scribble art design, but I’ll also give you six more easy-to-make ideas!
+This tutorial will demonstrate an abstract scribble art design, and I’ll also provide six additional easy-to-create ideas.

 Like it?
 Pin it!